GoogleCloudPlatform/cloud-hackathons/faq/howto-host-hack.md

 - **Add Students** - The lead coach will click on `Add people & apps` and enter the email addresses of all the participants and coaches for this event
 - **Student Guide** - The lead coach will paste a link to the student guide as the first entry in the chat.
-- **Files** - The lead coach will click on `Share a file` and upload all files from the hack's `resources` folder to make them available to the students.
-Also if there is a Lectures PDF or other needed files they should be uploaded as well.
+- **Files** - The lead coach will click on `Share a file` and upload all files for the students for this hack.
+See [Making Resources Available](#making-resources-available) below for information on creating the necessary files.
 - **Chat** - Make sure to turn on History so that the chats are persisted between days.

 ![New Space Config](images/host-new-space.png)